konstantin24121/hub/README.md

 # Hub - app on React/Redux.
-It strange applicaation on React, nothing more.
+It strange application on React, nothing more.

 ## Setup
 For project setup I recomend to use [yarn](https://yarnpkg.com/) insted of npm.
 But it's just a recomendation and you can use npm with this project all the same.